AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/msm.md

 For example, a `LiveAction` needs to store the name of the blueprint author.
 A property of the configuration node includes the property name of the blueprint page that stores the information.
 At runtime, the `LiveAction` retrieves the property name from the configuration, then obtains the property value.

 The parameter of the [`LiveActionFactory.createAction`](https://developer.adobe.com/experience-manager/reference-materials/6-5/javadoc/com/day/cq/wcm/msm/api/LiveActionFactory.html) method is a `Resource` object.
-This `Resource` object represents the `cq:LiveSyncAction` node for this live action in the rollout configuration; see [Creating a Rollout Configuration](/help/sites-administering/msm-sync.md#creating-a-rollout-configuration).
+This `Resource` object represents the `cq:LiveSyncAction` node for this live action in the rollout configuration.

+Please see the document [Creating a Rollout Configuration](/help/sites-cloud/administering/msm/live-copy-sync-config.md#creating-a-rollout-configuration) for more information.

 As usual when using a configuration node, you should adapt it to a `ValueMap` object:

 ```java
 public LiveAction createAction(Resource resource) throws WCMException {